Available Benefits

 Pension Credit is a benefit which is means tested but tax-free and comprises of two parts, a guarantee credit and a savings credit.
 People may qualify for one or both parts.

-To be able to claim Guarantee Pension Credit a person must State Pension Age.
+To be able to claim Guarantee Pension Credit a person must be of State Pension Age and have a low income.
 The Savings Pension Credit can be claimed by those aged 65 and over but who reached State Pension Age prior to 6th April 2016.

 Guarantee credit gives people on low income in Great Britain a guaranteed minimum of:

-Savings credit provides extra money for those over 65 - or if a couple, if one partner is over the age of 65 - and provides extra income for those with savings or investments over £10,000.
+Savings Pension Credit can be claimed by those aged 65 and over but who reached State Pension Age prior to 6th April 2016.
+It provides extra money for those over 65 - or if a couple, if one partner is over the age of 65 – giving extra income for those with savings or investments over £10,000.
 The extra amounts available are a maximum of:

 The amount of savings credit received is based on the total amount a person receives, including pensions and income from any work done, with capital above the limit of £10,000 turned into a tariff income which is calculated at £1 per £500 in savings.
 This 'income' is then added to a person's other income and the amount applied to the means test.
 Savings credit initially increases the amount received but then decreases as a person's income increases.